wplib/wplib-box/README.md

 <a id="switching-php"></a>
 ## Switching PHP Versions

-The box has both PHP-FPM 5.6 and 7.0 running concurrently.
-They are implemented as separate processes with individual sockets.
+The box has both PHP-FPM 5.6, 7.0, and 7.1.
 Instructions on how to select which version to use can be found in the [FAQ](https://github.com/wplib/wplib-box/blob/master/FAQ.md).

 <a id="wp-admin"></a>
 ## Logging into the WordPress Admin